andytudhope/thebluebook/source/tangled-bank/index.md

 “From this I reach what I might call a philosophy; at any rate it is a constant idea of mine; that behind the cotton wool is hidden a pattern; that we — I mean all human beings — are connected with this; that the whole world is a work of art; that we are parts of the work of art.
 Hamlet or a Beethoven quartet is the truth about this vast mass that we call the world.
 But there is no Shakespeare, there is no Beethoven; certainly and emphatically there is no God; we are the words; we are the music; we are the thing itself.
 And I see this when I have a shock.” — Virginia Woolf

 “[Stillness] strikes me.
 This bottle, this glass, a big stone on a deserted beach — these are motionless things, but they set loose great movements in my mind… People who go bathing on a beach and who move about, touch me much less than the [stillness] of a pebble.
 (Motionless things become grand, much grander than moving things.)
 [Stillness] makes me think of great spaces in which movements take place which do not stop at a given moment, movements which have no end.
-It is, as Kant said, the immediate irruption of the infinite in the finite.
+It is, as Kant said, the immediate eruption of the infinite in the finite.
 A pebble which is a finite and motionless object suggests to me not only movements, but movements without end […] What I am seeking, in fact, is a motionless movement, something equivalent to what is called the eloquence of silence, or what St. John of the Cross meant by the words, I believe, of dumb music” — Joan Miro

 “Picasso paints what is true; true movements, true feelings.
 He is sane and strong and simple and sensitive… Picasso is an enthusiast.
 He says so, and that is why his works are young.
 Skepticism is the beginning of decadence.
 It’s a form of abdication and bankruptcy.” — Louise Bourgeois